stevecochrane/stevecochrane.com/README.md

   taller aspect ratio for smaller screens.
 - I would like to have used CSS Grid, but the page’s grid, which I carried over from version 6, is weird and unconventional.
 I’ve kept things as-is for now.
-- There’s a lot of repetition in the project templates, which I could reduce by populating the page with data.